Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 '0b11111111000000000000000000000000000000001111111100000000'
 ```

-If you count the number of `0`s in the first result, you'll see that the `1` at the end aligns with a `1` in `bin(pawns)` as well, so the bitwise AND of both values will contain a `1` bit at some point.
+If you count the number of `0`s in the first result, you'll also see that the `1` at the end aligns with a `1` in `bin(pawns)`, so the bitwise AND of both values will contain a `1` bit at some point.
 It doesn't matter where.
 If there is at least a single non-zero bit, the condition will be `True`.
 Because there can only be one piece on the square, the same operation with every other bitboard will be `0`, so the condition would be `False`.

 Next is